cloudius-systems/mgmt/README.md

 1. Launch crash with a automatic terminal implementation discovery: java -Djline.terminal=auto -jar crash/build/libs/crash-1.0.jar
 1. Copy stty.so (from the master project build) to /usr/lib/jni/stty.so, and launch crash: java -jar crash/build/libs/crash-1.0.jar

+## CRaSH SSHD

+After launching CRaSH, you should be able to connect through SSH with admin/admin on port 80